 It is often difficult for busy educators and students to be aware of the many stewardship opportunities, field trip sites and action project ideas that are possible for them to take on.
 While it is easier for the teacher to provide topics and projects to the class to research, making students part of the selection and research process plays an important role in motivating and engaging them.
 Also, current research shows that students gain a great deal of knowledge and decision-making skills from reviewing real case studies of past and ongoing action projects.
 (Patton, 2012, PEI, 2007; Hammond, 1997)

-- Chart paper, markers - Time for students to research website listing of activities and issues

-As a class, brainstorm a list of environmental/sustainability issues of interest to the students.
+- Chart paper, markers - Time for students to research website listing of activities and issues environmental/sustainability issues of interest to the students.
 Sustainability issues/topics to investigate could include: